Daisuke Sudo

-Daisuke Sudo (須藤 大輔, Sudō Daisuke) is a Japanese professional football manager and former player who is the manager of J2 League club Fujieda MYFC.
+Daisuke Sudo (須藤 大輔, Sudō Daisuke) is a Japanese professional football manager and former player, who is manager of club Yokohama FC.

 Playing career

 Sudo was born in Yokohama on April 25, 1977.
 After graduating from Tokai University, he joined newly was promoted to J2 League club, Mito HollyHock in 2000.
 He became a regular player as forward from first season.
 In 2001, he played many matches and scored 10 goals.
 In 2002, he moved to J2 club Shonan Bellmare.
 He played many matches as substitute forward.
 In 2003, he moved to J2 club Ventforet Kofu.
 He played many matches and the club won the 3rd place in 2005 and was promoted to J1 League from 2006.
 At 2007 J.League Cup, he scored 6 goals and became a top scorer.
 In 2008, he moved to J1 club Vissel Kobe.
 However he could hardly play in the match for injuries in 2 seasons.
 In 2010, he moved to Regional Leagues club Fujieda MYFC.
 He retired end of 2010 season.